-Topics: Market and Economics

-Contributors: Stephen J. Douglass, Jess B. Yawitz,
+Topics: Market and Economics / Contributors: Jess B. Yawitz, Ph.D., Stephen J. Douglass

-PhD

-Subscribe to NISA Perspectives, Primers, News and Quarterly Economic Webinar Updates.

 The labor market continued its spectacular recovery in June.
 The jobs report released on Friday reflected a net gain of 4.8 million jobs, almost double the increase from May.
 The monthly change in nonfarm payrolls has set a record in each of the last four months: two record decreases followed by two record increases.
 The unemployment rate fell to 11.1%, all the more impressive given the huge increase in labor force participation.
 As was the case in May, the underlying details of the report were stronger than the headline data suggest.